-Locate the thermo switch lead and unplug it from the motor harness.
-With multi-meter set on ohm (Ω), check for continuity

-- If there is no continuity between thermo switch lead and A1 battery negative stud, then either the thermo switch needs to be replaced or the A1 battery negative stud has been damaged internally.
+- Locate the thermo switch lead and unplug it from the motor hamess.
+With multi-meter set on ohm (Ω), check for continuity between the thermo switch lead and the battery negative stud.
+There should be continuity; ohms will go close to 0 (usually about 0.2Ω -0.5Ω). - If there is no continuity between thermo switch lead and A1 battery negative stud, then either the thermo switch needs to be replaced or the A1 battery negative stud has been damaged internally.
 Verify that the A1 Battery negative stud is OK by checking for continuity between A1 and A2.
 If there is continuity then the A1 battery negative stud is OK. - If there is continuity between thermo switch lead and battery negative stud then there is a problem with the control box or the motor wiring harness.
 Please contact your local Side-Power distributor for service support.